Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Results

 \subsubsection{Comparison Methods}

 We compare with six SSL pre-trained models: BYOL-A-v2 \cite{niizumi_byol_2023}, SSAST \cite{gong_ssast_2022}, MAE-AST \cite{baade_mae-ast_2022}, Audio-MAE \cite{huang_masked_2023}, BEATs \cite{chen_beats_2022} and M2D \cite{niizumi_masked_2023}.
 Sound event detection requires to perform frame-level multi-class classification.
-As mentioned in Section \ref{sec:sedsetup}, the proposed models can be directly used for this task by adding a linear classifier on top of their frame-level representations, with a temproal resolution of 40 ms per frame.
+As mentioned in Section \ref{sec:sedsetup}, the proposed models can be directly used for this task by adding a linear classifier on top of their frame-level representations, with a temporal resolution of 40 ms per frame.
 The comparison models are pre-trained either frame-wisely or patch-wisely.
-The frame-wise models, e.g. SSAST and MAE-AST, can also be directly used for this task, with a temproal resolution of 20 ms per frame.
-According to the setup of the proposed models, we also evaluate SSAST and MAE-AST with a temproal resolution of 40 ms per frame, by applying average pooling to the frame-level representations.
+The frame-wise models, e.g. SSAST and MAE-AST, can also be directly used for this task, with a temporal resolution of 20 ms per frame.
+According to the setup of the proposed models, we also evaluate SSAST and MAE-AST with a temporal resolution of 40 ms per frame, by applying average pooling to the frame-level representations.
 As for the patch-wise models, we average the patch-level representations for each time interval to obtain the interval/frame-level representations, except for M2D, since its authors propose to concatenate instead of average the patch-level representations \cite{niizumi_masked_2023}.
 Note that, the patch-wise models have a coarser temporal resolution, i.e. 160 ms per frame.

-All the pre-trained models are finetuned by ourselves using the SED supervised dataset.
+All the pre-trained models are fine-tuned by ourselves using the SED supervised dataset.
 For linear evaluation, pre-trained models are frozen, and only the two dense layers of the linear classifier are trained.
-In finetuning experiments, for all the transformer-based models, we unfreeze the last transformer block.
+In fine-tuning experiments, for all the Transformer-based models, we unfreeze the last Transformer block.
 For BYOL-A-v2, we unfreeze the entire model for fair comparison such that the amount of the trainable parameters of each model are similar.
-Table \ref{tab:linear_SED} shows the results.
 The best learning rate for each model has been carefully searched, which is also given in Table \ref{tab:linear_SED}.